Electrolysis permanent hair removal

-When electrolysis is performed correctly by a skilled electrologist it is perfectly safe.
-On a first appointment it is important for the salon/clinic to complete a full consultation checking all medical history for any reason why a treatment cannot be performed.
+When permanent hair removal electrolysis is performed correctly by a skilled electrologist it is perfectly safe.
+On a first appointment, it is important for the salon/clinic to complete a full consultation checking all medical history for any reason why a treatment cannot be performed.

 Does electrolysis hurt?

-Electrolysis can be a little uncomfortable for many people but others can fall asleep during treatment.
-During an electrolysis treatment a tiny sterile probe is introduced into the opening of the hair follicle.
+Permanent Hair Removal Electrolysis can be a little uncomfortable for many people but others can fall asleep during treatment.
+During a permanent hair removal electrolysis a tiny sterile probe is introduced into the opening of the hair follicle.
 A small burst of energy is released at the base of the follicle and a sensation will be experienced like a tingle, heat or a minor sting.
 Everyone has their own individual pain threshold which can be affected by a number of factors:

 1) Individual pain thresholds – this can be affected by health, stress, time of menstruation etc